Ideology and Issues

 They show that measurement error tends to decreases with the number of items one uses

-They offer a simple solution measure concepts scales constructed from multiple items
+They offer a simple solution: measure concepts with scales constructed from multiple items

 Classic measurement error models assume what we observe is a measure of some unobserved (latent) truth, plus measurement error that has mean 0 and is uncorrelated with the latent truth, X.